Local Symmetry and Global Structure in Adaptive Voter Models: Introduction

 In many networks, we naturally expect the opinions of individuals to both influence and be influenced by the connections they form.
-Over the past dozen years, a class of \emph{adaptive network} models has emerged to model such interacting influences.
-Adaptive networks \cite{vazquez2008generic,Gross2008,Gross2009} are characterized by dynamical coupling between node attributes and edge topology.
-Such models have been studied in contexts including epidemic spreading \cite{Gross2006,Marceau2010,Gross2017,Lee2017,Horstmeyer2018} and game theory \cite{Lee2018, pacheco2006coevolution}, but are most commonly deployed as models of opinion dynamics \cite{Holme2006,Durrett2012,Gross2012,Silk2014,Malik2016,Shi2013, pinheiro2016linking}.
-In this setting, they often appear as \emph{adaptive} (or \emph{coevolutionary}) \emph{voter models} (AVMs), which add opinion-based edge-rewiring to the opinion-adoption dynamics of the base voter model.\footnote{Non-voter type updates are also possible in adaptive opinion-dynamics models; see e.g. \cite{Bhawalkar2013a} for a game-theoretic approach.} The tunable interaction between opinion and topology updates generates polarized networks of opinion-based communities.
-AVMs are therefore often considered ``model organisms'' \cite{Silk2014} of endogenous fragmentation, polarization, and segregation in social and information networks.
+Over the past dozen years, a class of \emph{adaptive network} models \cite{vazquez2008generic,Gross2008,Gross2009} has emerged within which to study such interacting influences.
+The distinguishing feature of these models is the dynamical coupling between node attributes and network topology.
+Such models have been studied in contexts including epidemic spreading \cite{Gross2006,Marceau2010,Gross2017,Lee2017,Horstmeyer2018} and strategic behavior \cite{Lee2018, pacheco2006coevolution}, but are most commonly deployed as models of opinion dynamics \cite{Holme2006,Durrett2012,Gross2012,Silk2014,Malik2016,Shi2013, pinheiro2016linking}.
+In this setting, they often appear as \emph{adaptive} (or \emph{coevolutionary}) \emph{voter models} (AVMs).
+AVMs add opinion-based edge-rewiring to the opinion-adoption dynamics of the base voter model.\footnote{Non-voter type updates are also possible in adaptive opinion-dynamics models; see e.g. \cite{Bhawalkar2013a} for a game-theoretic approach.} The tunable coupling of these processes generates polarized networks of opinion-based communities.
+AVMs thus constitute a class of ``model organisms'' \cite{Silk2014} of endogenous fragmentation, polarization, and segregation in social and information networks.

 Mathematically, AVMs display rich behavior, including metastability and phase transitions.
 However, the nonlinearity driving this rich behavior renders AVMs difficult to analyze even approximately.
 Many extant methods are restricted in scope, tractability, or accuracy, and often fail to provide insight into observed behaviors.
-Our aim in this article is to develop a class of approximation methods that both explain qualitative behaviors in these systems and provide unprecedented analytical scope, computational efficiency, and predictive accuracy.
+Our aim in this article is to develop a class of approximation methods that both explain qualitative behaviors in these systems and provide analytical scope, computational efficiency, and predictive accuracy.